 “We want our new consultants to feel 100% comfortable and have the knowledge, skills, abilities, and tools to be successful when they step into their new role,” Forte says.

 Classroom training is supplemented by regular coaching and support that encourages continuous learning and improvement.
-“We want to get better each and every day,” Staton says.
-“It’s not just to grow and make more money.
-It’s because I want to grow as an individual and understand my specialty.
-I want to understand what my providers are doing and how I can add value to them.”
+“We want our consultants to get better each and every day,” Gillis says.
+“We want them to grow as individuals and understand their specialty better.”

 Weatherby also enjoys one of the highest employee retention rates in the staffing industry.
 As a result, every specialty team benefits from a depth of experience.